okx/KIPs/docs/draft/OIP-25.md

 ## 2. Summary

-This OIP aims to provide a validator manage platform for okchain validator's user.
+This OIP aims to provide a validator manage platform for okexchain validator's user.

 ## 3. Proposal